Math and statistics » Tensor operators module

 Finds the largest eigenvalue of the square matrix at each pixel in image in.

-Computes the eigenvalues in the same way as dip::Eigenvalues, but outputs only the eigenvector with the largest magnitude.
+Computes the eigenvalues in the same way as dip::Eigenvalues, but outputs only the eigenvalue with the largest magnitude.
+See the linked function’s documentation for a description of the method parameter.

 Finds the smallest eigenvalue of the square matrix at each pixel in image in.

-Computes the eigenvalues in the same way as dip::Eigenvalues, but outputs only the eigenvector with the smallest magnitude.
+Computes the eigenvalues in the same way as dip::Eigenvalues, but outputs only the eigenvalue with the smallest magnitude.
+See the linked function’s documentation for a description of the method parameter.

 Computes the eigenvalues and eigenvectors of the square matrix at each pixel in image in.